-The Chester F. Carlson Center of Imaging Science is dedicated to pushing the frontiers of imaging in all its forms and uses.
+The Chester F. Carlson Center for Imaging Science is dedicated to pushing the frontiers of imaging in all its forms and uses.
 Through education leading to bachelor’s, master’s, and Ph.D. degrees in imaging science, we produce the next generation of educators and researchers who develop and deploy imaging systems that answer fundamental scientific questions, monitor and protect our environment, help keep our nation secure, and aid medical researchers in their quest to conquer disease.

 From how light is generated to how the world is perceived, imaging science addresses questions about every aspect of systems that are used to create, perceive, analyze, and optimize images.
 Imaging science is both truly interdisciplinary in its content and multi-disciplinary in its applications.